FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_rc/Managing-a-Smartphone-Robot-Controller.rst

 FTC teams using Blocks or OnBot Java for programming can use the REV Hardware Client to update the Robot Controller (RC) app on an RC phone.

-NOTE: it will take an estimated 7.5 minutes per device to complete this task.
+Note it will take an estimated 7.5 minutes per device to complete this task.

 As an alternate, the FTC app releases are available on the